An iconic Brazilian treat, brigadeiros are easy to make creamy fudge balls, perfect for Christmas or any time of the year you crave fudge.

-When the fudge is good and cold, lift it out of the pan and cut into approximately 60 squares.
+When the fudge is good and cold, lift it out of the pan in one big piece, using the parchment paper to grab it, and cut it into approximately 60 squares.
 This isn’t an exact science, but it’s nice if the size of the brigadeiros are relatively uniform.
 Really, you can make them however big or small you like them.

 These chocolate treats have a fascinating history.
 According to Atlas Obscura, this iconic Brazilian treat was first created as a campaign incentive for Air Force Brigadier Eduardo Gomes, who was running for president of Brazil in 1945.
 He supported women’s rights, among other things, and was apparently a good looking bachelor.
 In fact, one of his campaign slogans was “Vote for the brigadier, who’s good looking and single”!

 Women supporters, looking for a way to raise money for his campaign, sold chocolate “brigadeiros” at rallies.
-Traditionally, they are made with sweetened condensed milk, which was widely available and inexpensive.
+Traditionally, they are made with sweetened condensed milk, which was widely available at the time and inexpensive.

-- nonpareil (white) sprinkles, or any color sprinkles
+- nonpareil (white) sprinkles, chocolate jimmies, or any color sprinkles

 - finely chopped pistachios for a lovely green color